kushal-10/inventory-dynamics/docs/dual_sourcing/dynamic_programming.rst

 Example Usage
 -------------

-We can solve dual-sourcing problems with `idinn` using `DynamicProgrammingController`, which provides a consistent API similar to that of other controllers.
-Note that expedited order lead time is assumed to be 0 all the time.
-The user can increase `max_iterations` and lower `tolerance` to achieve better results, which takes more training time.
+We can solve dual-sourcing problems with `idinn` using :class:`DynamicProgrammingController`, which provides a consistent API similar to that of other controllers.
+Note that expedited orders are assumed to have a lead time of 0.
+The user can increase the `max_iterations` parameter and descrease the `tolerance` to achieve better results, though this will require additional time.

 .. code-block:: python